coin-or/HiGHS/docs/src/about.md

 ## Dependencies

-No third party sortware is required by HiGHS. ** Threads
+No third party sortware is required by HiGHS apart from Threads for the parallel solve.

 In order to build HiGHS from source CMake 3.15 is required.
 For precompiled executables and libraries please contact us at [highsopt@gmail.com](mailto:highsopt@gmail.com).